AdalbertoLacruz/less_dart/README.md

 ### Use as a Dart Transformer with pub-build or pub-serve

-Simply add the following lines to your `pubspec.yaml`:
+Simply add the following lines to your `pubspec.yaml` to work with the default options:

     dependencies:
       less_dart: any
     transformers:
-      - less_dart:
+      - less_dart
-      		entry_point: web/builder.less

-After adding the transformer your entry_point `.less` file will be automatically transformed to corresponding `.css` file.
+After adding the transformer all your `.less` files will be automatically transformed to corresponding `.css` files.
+Also the `.html` files will be processed.
+This is the standard default, but it could be modified by inclusion or exclusion paths.
+The exclusion paths start with '!'.
+And the '*' is supported in the paths.

 The power of Dart builder is chain transformers, so a less file will be converted to a css file and this could be the source for a polymer transformer, by example.